 Ambato is the capital of the Tungurahua province.
 It is in a mountainous region between 2,500 and 2,750 meters above sea level.
 The city has a complex topography characterised by ravines, slopes and depressions that make up several regular plains that limit urban development, especially road and transport planning.
 Ambato is also one of the most significant urban centres in the country.
 Its regional and national centrality makes the city a commercial, industrial, and connecting node between the Amazonian, coastal and highland regions.
-The benefits of being such an important node have brought problems of air pollution, noise, mobility, and road safety.
-The rapid growth of Ambato is affecting the development of urban transport, which faces issues such as traffic congestion and accidents.
+The benefits of being such a vital node have brought problems of air pollution, noise, mobility, and road safety.
+Ambato's rapid growth affects urban transport development, which faces traffic congestion and accidents.

 In this context, there are four fundamental problems in mobility.
 The first is the rugged topography that makes it difficult to connect and use modes of transport such as bicycles.
 The second is a centralised urban structure, which requires that most trips have the urban centre as their destination, an area with insufficient infrastructure and public space to handle traffic flows.
 The third is the outdated Transport and Mobility Master Plan, which does not present proposals related to sustainable mobility.
-And finally, the increasing private car fleet causes noise, visual and environmental pollution, long travel times, high fuel consumption, and GHG emissions.
+Finally, the increasing private car fleet causes noise, visual and environmental pollution, long travel times, high fuel consumption, and GHG emissions.
 The growth in private vehicle ownership is faster than the growth of the population.
 Today, the rate of car ownership is 180 cars per one thousand inhabitants.
 In comparison, the national rate is 133 cars per one thousand inhabitants.

 The existing mass transit system is based upon privately operated buses that grew organically with little planning.
-In 2022, the Municipality of Ambato, fully assumed the constitutional and legal responsibility to manage mobility within the urban and rural limits.
+In 2022, the Municipality of Ambato fully assumed the constitutional and legal responsibility to manage mobility within the urban and rural limits.
 Because of this, the Municipality has continuously prepared itself to manage this sector.
 Updating the 2013 Transport and Mobility Master Plan through a SUMP process was the first and most significant step in this direction.
-The SUMP process has enabled the Municipality to access funding from the Ecuadorean Development Bankwhich would execute a credit operation from the KfW for sustainable mobility.
+The SUMP process has enabled the Municipality to access funding from the Ecuadorean Development Bank, which will execute a credit operation from the KfW for sustainable mobility.
 The Municipality can access international credit operations with a warranty from the national government.
-The monitoring capacity of the Municipality will be streghtened during the first semester of 2023 via GIZ's Intermediate Sustainable Cities II program.
+The monitoring capacity of the Municipality will be strengthened during the first semester of 2023 via GIZ's Intermediate Sustainable Cities II program.

 The objective of the technical assistance in Ambato was to update the Transportation and Mobility Master Plan for the Ambato Canton with a focus on sustainable mobility.
-It included optimising existing transport systems in the regional capital city and aimed to improve mobility in urban and rural areas to enhance the citizen's quality of life.
-The project involved greater participation of the citizens, especially from vulnerable groups.
-Additionally, the project enabled the local authority to present proposals to national and international agents able to provide further technical assistance and funding under the new umbrella of sustainable mobility.
+It included optimising existing transport systems in the regional capital city and aimed to improve mobility in urban and rural areas to enhance citizens' quality of life.
+The project involved greater participation from citizens, especially from vulnerable groups.
+Additionally, the project enabled the local authority to present proposals to national and international agents, who could provide further technical assistance and funding under the new umbrella of sustainable mobility.